Band of Brothers (miniseries): Critical reception

-Band of Brothers has a 97% approval rating with an average score of 8.80/10 based on 32 reviews from Rotten Tomatoes.
-The website's critics consensus is, "Band of Brothers offers a visceral, intense look at the horrors of war – and the sacrifices of the millions of ordinary people who served."
-While on Metacritic, which uses a weighted average, the miniseries received a score of 87 out of 100, based on 28 reviews, indicating "universal acclaim."
+Band of Brothers has a 94% approval rating on Rotten Tomatoes, with an average rating of 8.1/10 and based on 34 reviews.
+The website's critics consensus reads: "Band of Brothers offers a visceral, intense look at the horrors of war – and the sacrifices of the millions of ordinary people who served."
+Metacritic, which uses a weighted average, gives the miniseries a score of 87 out of 100 based on 28 reviews, indicating "universal acclaim".

 CNN's Paul Clinton said that the miniseries "is a remarkable testament to that generation of citizen soldiers, who responded when called upon to save the world for democracy and then quietly returned to build the nation that we now all enjoy, and all too often take for granted".
 Caryn James of The New York Times called it "an extraordinary 10-part series that masters its greatest challenge: it balances the ideal of heroism with the violence and terror of battle, reflecting what is both civilized and savage about war."
 James also remarked on the generation gap between most viewers and characters, suggesting this was a significant hurdle.
 Robert Bianco of USA Today wrote that the series was "significantly flawed and yet absolutely extraordinary—just like the men it portrays," rating the series four out of four stars.
-He noted however that it was hard to identify with individual characters during crowded battle scenes.
+He noted, however, that it was hard to identify with individual characters during crowded battle scenes.

 Philip French of The Guardian commented that he had "seen nothing in the cinema this past year that impressed me as much as BBC2's 10-part Band of Brothers, produced by Steven Spielberg and Tom Hanks, and Ken Loach's The Navigators on Channel 4", and that it was "one of the best films ever made about men in war and superior in most ways to Saving Private Ryan."
 Matt Seaton, also in The Guardian, wrote that the film's production was "on such a scale that in an ad hoc, inadvertent way it gives one a powerful sense of what really was accomplished during the D-Day invasion - the extraordinary logistical effort of moving men and matériel in vast quantities."

 Tom Shales of The Washington Post wrote that though the series is "at times visually astonishing," it suffers from "disorganization, muddled thinking and a sense of redundancy."
 Shales observed that the characters are hard to identify: "Few of the characters stand out strikingly against the backdrop of the war.
-In fact, this show is all backdrop and no frontdrop.
+In fact, this show is all backdrop and no front drop.
 When you watch two hours and still aren't quite sure who the main characters are, something is wrong."

 Band of Brothers has become a benchmark for World War II series.
 The German series Generation War, for example, was characterized by critics as Band of Brüder (the German word for "Brothers").